Compliance

 Most nonprofits rely on their employees and volunteers to adequately provide services to their service areas, but most don’t provide them with the means to transport themselves to each location.
 Instead, nonprofits ask that they use their own vehicles.
 In exchange, most nonprofits and charities will reimburse their employees and volunteers for mileage, but like private businesses, there is no federally mandated rule saying that they need to do so.
 Still, most choose to reimburse if they have the means, and the IRS even sets a standard mileage rate for nonprofits at $0.14 per mile, much lower than the mileage rate for businesses.
 This rate doesn’t change year over year.

-When nonprofits reimburse their employees and volunteers for mileage, they can use the IRS standard mileage rate or reimburse at a rate they have set themselves.
+When nonprofits reimburse their employees and volunteers for mileage, they can use the IRS standard mileage rate for employees or reimburse at a rate they have set themselves.
 No matter how they choose to handle reimbursing for travel and entertainment (T&E) expenses, though, transparency is a key factor, and there are some specific rules they must follow.

 Accountable Plans